Republicans want tech input on U.S. net neutrality legislation

 More than 14 million public comments have been filed.

-The Internet Association, a group representing companies including Facebook, Microsoft Corp (MSFT.O) and Twitter Inc (TWTR.N), said last week it was "open to alternative legal bases for the rules, either via legislative action codifying the existing net neutrality rules or via sound legal theories."
+The Internet Association, a group representing companies including Facebook, Microsoft Corp and Twitter Inc , said last week it was "open to alternative legal bases for the rules, either via legislative action codifying the existing net neutrality rules or via sound legal theories."